beingChirag/Leetcode-problems-set-1/README.md

 IN PROCESS

-This repository contains 250 easy leetcode solved problems from the starting problem number 1
+This repository contains 250 easy and medium leetcode solved problems from the starting problem number 1